To develop Montfortians to be analytical thinkers through problem solving and the mastery of mathematical skills

 Reinforcement and Consolidation (Upper Secondary)

-The key focus of the Upper Secondary curriculum is to reinforce the study skills with greater emphasis interpreting different types of questions.
+The key focus of the Upper Secondary curriculum is to reinforce study skills with greater emphasis in interpreting different types of questions.
 Lower Secondary skills are also reinforced with more emphasis on assessment requirements.

 The department has also initiated several strategies to check for students’ understanding which include using manipulatives for Normal Academic and Normal Technical students, illustrations (diagrams and mindmap), Questioning (Bloom’s Taxonomy) and error analysis.